davesilva/dna-viewer/README.md

 I included a Dockerfile to make it easy to get running.
 Just run `docker-compose build` to build the image, followed by `docker-compose up` to start.
-Then open your browser to `localhost:3000`.
+Then open your browser to `localhost:3001`.

 ### Importing new data

-I included some preprocessed test data, but if you want to import new sequences, use the import data script like this:
+I included some preprocessed test data, but if you want to import new sequences, copy the rdf file to the `import` directory and then, use the import data script like this:

-    docker-compose run app run import-data YOUR_FILE.rdf
+    docker-compose run app import-data import/YOUR_FILE.rdf

 ### Generating test data

 I also included a script for generating random test data.
 To generate an RDF file for testing, run:

-    docker-compose run app run generate-data -- \
+    docker-compose run app generate-data -- \
       --nucleotides NUMBER_OF_NUCLEOTIDES \
       --annotations NUMBER_OF_ANNOTATIONS \
       --name NAME_OF_THE_SEQUENCE

+### Running tests

+    docker-compose run app test

 ## Features